transmissions11/solcurity/README.md

 ## Modifiers

-- `M1` - No storage/memory changes. (except for a reentrancy lock)
+- `M1` - Do not make storage/memory changes except for a reentrancy lock.
-- `M2` - No external calls if possible.
+- `M2` - Do not make external calls if possible.

 ## Code